 🧀Filling ideas

-- Condiments like ketchup, chili sauce, Thai basil pesto or some creamy vegan ricotta cheese
+- Condiments - Ketchup, chili sauce, Thai basil pesto, or some homemade creamy tofu ricotta.

 📖 Recipe